 Ralph Losey, a practicing litigator who has written extensively on the topic, suggests that in cases with high volumes of documents, predictive coding can be used to identify documents likely to be irrelevant as a second filter, after deNISTing, de-duping and other technical filters.

 Legal teams can identify a pool of documents unlikely to be relevant and discard them.
 It will take negotiation to determine which documents to discard, but Losey suggests retaining documents with a 90% or higher probability of relevance when using a process called Continuous Active Learning.

-There is obviously more to be said on these topics, but I hope this is a useful introduction to some of the advanced eDiscovery techniques.
-And don’t forget about our earlier post of the series, The Art of eDiscovery Data Filtering and Culling, and The Human Role in Date Filtering.
+There is obviously more to be said on these topics, but hopefully this is a useful introduction to some of the advanced ediscovery filtering techniques.
+And, don’t forget about our earlier posts of the series – The Art of eDiscovery Data Filtering and Culling and The Human Role in Date Filtering.

 Much more on filtering and culling standards in our new eBook: The Art of eDiscovery Data Filtering.